Times Like These (Foo Fighters song)

 "Times Like These" is a song by American rock band Foo Fighters.
-It is the fourth track from their fourth album One by One, and was released as its second single on January 6, 2003.
+It is the fourth track from their fourth album One by One, and was released as its second single in 2003.

 Composition

 The lyrics discuss how Dave Grohl felt "like I wasn't entirely myself" during the three-month hiatus the Foo Fighters entered following the tense and unsatisfying first recording sessions for One by One, as well as his uncertainty about the future of the band.
 The lyric "I'm a new day rising" is a reference to the album New Day Rising by Hüsker Dü, one of Grohl's favorite groups.

 "Times Like These" is in D Mixolydian mode and the section that begins at 0:13 is in 7/4 time.
 The chorus of the song is also grouped in bars of 3 rather than the regular bars of 4.
-Somewhat unusually, the song intro starts in 8/4 time for 4 bars, then switches to 7/4 for 8 bars and then 6 bars of 8/4 again before leading into the first verse, which is also in 8/4.
+The intro starts in 8/4 time for 4 bars, then switches to 7/4 for 8 bars and then 3 bars of 8/4 again before leading into the first verse, which is also in 8/4.
 It is set at 145 BPM.

-After the album version ended its run on the charts, a solo acoustic version of the song performed by Grohl was released and had some success on pop and adult contemporary radio but generally it enjoyed great success on rock and alternative radio just like the original electric version.
+After the album version ended its run on the charts, a solo acoustic version of the song performed by Grohl was released.
+The acoustic version had some success on pop and adult contemporary radio; generally, it enjoyed great success on rock and alternative radio just like the original electric version.

 Music videos

 Two music videos were made for the studio version of the song and a third music video was made for an acoustic version of the song.
-All 3 versions were made available via the DVD release "Low/Times Like These"(2003):
+All three versions were made available via the DVD release "Low/Times Like These"(2003):

 Version 1

 Directed by Liam Lynch.
 The band is shown performing the song against changing backgrounds, consisting mainly of brightly colored kaleidoscopic forms similar to those found in music visualization, giving the video a psychedelic, hopeful, joyful mood.
 In the end, the backgrounds blink out to reveal that the band are performing against a greenscreen in a studio.
-This version is often referred to as the "UK version" and received little airplay in the US as the band ultimately opted to film another video shortly afterwards.
+This version is often referred to as the "UK version" and received little airplay in the US as the band ultimately opted to film another video shortly afterward.